TheMedo/recipe-search/README.md

 - Reactive approach with States, Events and Effects
 - Clean architecture with Repository pattern
 - Network layer with Retrofit
-- Persistency layer and caching with Room
+- Persistence layer and caching with Room
 - Simple key/value storage with DataStore
 - Serialization with Gson
 - Image loading and caching with Coil